wueliton/tic-tac-toe/README.md

 { playerId: socket.id, play: array }
 ```
 * playerId: Socket.id of the win user
-* play: The move positionss that guaranteed the victory represented on array board positions
+* play: The move positions that garanted the victory represented on array board positions

 #### newGame (listener)
 If the game is ended, the newGame event start's a new game.